 Important 2019 CSA Information

-The first CSA pickup will be at the farm stand June 19-21.
-You can stop down Tues, Wed or Thursday to pick up your goodies.
+You can stop down Tues, Wed or Thursday to pick up your goodies each week.
 The beginning is a little light but it does ramps up as the season progresses.
 You'll be swimming in veggies before you know it!

 If you have never been a part of our CSA you need to read this!
 We operate a little

 What is Community Supported Agriculture (CSA)?
 Historically, CSA’s

 charged you money in the winter and gave you whatever they had (their choice) every

 week throughout the growing season.
 In addition members had to work a certain

 numbers of hours on the farm to share in the experience.
 This helped to educate the